named-data/NFD/systemd/README.md

 Enable auto-start
 -----------------

-After copying the provided upstart script, auto-start of the `nfd` daemon can be enabled with:
+After copying the provided `nfd.service` file, auto-start can be enabled with:

     sudo systemctl enable nfd